qutip/qutip/doc/guide/guide-saving.rst

 >>> dm_list = mesolve(H, psi0, tlist, c_ops, [])
 >>> qsave(dm_list, 'density_matrix_vs_time')

-And it can be loaded used again later on, for example in an other program.
+And it can then be loaded and used again, for example in an other program:

 >>> dm_list_loaded = qload('density_matrix_vs_time')
 Loaded list object.